Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries: Conclusion

 \section{Conclusion}

-This paper proposed a new joint image SR approach based on joint sparse representations induced by coupled dictionaries.
-In particular, our approach explicitly captures the similarities and disparities between different image modalities in the sparse feature domain in \emph{lieu} of the image domain.

-Our approach consists of both a training phase and a testing phase.
-The training phase -- the coupled dictionary learning algorithm -- seeks to learn a number of coupled dictionaries from training data, including LR and HR images of the modality of interest and another guidance image modality.
-The testing phase -- the coupled super-resolution algorithm -- leverages the learned dictionaries in order to reconstruct a HR version of a LR image given the guidance image.
-This design allowed us to automatically transfer appropriate structure information to the estimated HR version and reduce texture-copying artifacts.
-Multispectral/RGB and NIR/RGB joint image SR experiments demonstrated that our design brings notable benefits over state-of-the-art image SR approaches.
+This paper proposed a new multimodal image SR approach based on joint sparse representations and coupled dictionary learning.
+In particular, our CDLSR approach explicitly captures the similarities and disparities between different image modalities in the sparse feature domain in \emph{lieu} of the image domain.
+The proposed CDLSR approach consists of a training phase and a testing phase.
+The training phase seeks to learn a number of coupled dictionaries from training data and the testing phase leverages the learned dictionaries to reconstruct a HR version of a LR image with the aid of the guidance image.
+Our design automatically transfers appropriate structure information to the estimated HR version.
+Multispectral/RGB and NIR/RGB multimodal image SR experiments demonstrate that our design brings notable benefits over state-of-the-art image SR approaches.
+Our approach also outperforms deep-learning-based methods especially when the data is contaminated by noise, demonstrating better robustness, but consuming much less computing resource and training time.